-- ...as predicted by climate models, further freshens and lowers the density of surface waters inhibiting sinking through the thermocline, while strongly heating stagnant surface tropical waters, and the resulting stronger temperature gradient drives far more intense storms - This happened during the Eemian interglacial 120,000 years ago.
+- ...as predicted by climate models for our 21st century, further freshens and lowers the density of surface waters inhibiting sinking through the thermocline, while strongly heating stagnant surface tropical waters, and the resulting stronger temperature pole/tropics temperature gradient drives far more intense storms. - This happened during the Eemian Interglacial 120,000 years ago.